 So who is my hero you ask?
 Didn't ask?
 Well I'll tell you anyway because everything on this page doesn't really make sense.
 I would say that Wily Coyote is my hero.
 His persistence, determination, and inventiveness cannot be matched by anyone.
 But some would argue that he cannot count because he is an animated character.
 Okay Mr./Ms. smarty-pants, I'll pick a person then.
 So what should determine my hero?
 I figure the person needs to look good, and have incredible abs.
 So who would this be?
 Natalie Portman perhaps?
 I mean I remember watching Star Wars: Attack of the Clones.
 George Lucas spends millions of dollars on state of the art CGI, big musical score, top of the line actors (who act like cardboard cutouts) and with all of this frenzied action the only thing I said during the WHOLE move was.
 "Oh My God!
 Look at those abs!!" when I saw Natalie Portman's midsection.
 I mean this girl had a six-pack of steel.
 I still wonder if they didn't like paint those on or something.
 But here's the thing.
 I don't recall her having abs like that in any other movies, I think it was a one time deal.
 Like George Foreman beating Mohamed Ali.
 Doesn't detract from her achievement, but that does in fact put her on the level of others.

 Lets talk about anime... since this is all supposed to be about anime *cough*.
-I'm more into older titles than newer ones.
-I don't understand exactly why either, but I think anime used to have a passion and sincerity that modern titles tend to lack.
-I wouldn't say modern anime sucks, but it has changed over the years, into something I don't like as much as the pure charm some titles used to have.
-Every season has it's clunkers and gems of course, and that's never changed.
+I have a fondness for older titles more than new ones, probably due to nostalgia, but also because I think anime formerly had a sincerity that newer titles tend to lack.
+I wouldn't say modern anime sucks, but it has changed over time into something less charming.
+Having said that, I think modern titles are often of higher quality but back in the day you had to be more accepting of the faults and quirks of anime, and just expected less out of it.

 Despite not looking like anything special, Love Hina is probably my favorite manga.
 It starts off like a typical harem comedy romance title like many others.
 I was however stuck by how the protagonist spends many of the first volumes as a total loser, but then towards the end starts to assert himself and take charge of his life.
 I really liked that theme and didn't see it coming.
 The other thing I liked about it is that manga author Ken Akamatsu knowing how to have a lot of fun with his creation which gets really crazy and interesting at times.
 I was also able to get the rare but very cool bilingual edition for the first half of the series.